 SEARCH COMMITTEE: CURRENT STATUS

-Ultimately, one candidate will be chosen, and invited for the (Saturday to Sunday) week of April 29 to May 7.
+Ultimately, one candidate will be chosen, and invited for the (Saturday through Sunday) week of April 29 to May 7.
 During that week, our candidate will give two sermons and meet as many church members as possible in various meetings and gatherings.
 Those events and dates will be scheduled and publicized in April.
 On May 7, our congregation will vote on whether to call the candidate as our minister.
 Remember that you must be a member of the church to vote.
 There is a Pathway to Membership Class on April 2 after which attendees will be invited to officially join the church and become a voting member.

 Check out our Church Information Packet prepared for ministerial candidates at: https://ms.uucuc.org/

 Leading the search is the Settled Minister Search Committee, whose members are Sam Beshers, co-chair; Sandy Hannum, co-chair; Jerry Carden; Kelly Halcom; Brian McDermott, Amanda Owings; and Umeeta Sadarangani.
 You may contact the committee through any of its members.